gummesson/teeny-tiny-static-server/README.md

 ## Configuration

-The default folder used for the static files is `static` and the default port is `9292`.
-This can easily by changed be editing the following in the file:
+The default folder used for the static files is `site`, the default port is `9292` and the log is set to `false`.
+This can easily be changed by editing the following at the top of the file:

-     DIR = "static"
+     DIR = "site"
-    PORT = "9292"
+    PORT = 9292
+     LOG = false

 ## Requirements